Yuen Ren Chao: Family and later life

 Chao married the physician Yang Buwei in 1920.
 The ceremony was simple, as opposed to traditional weddings, attended only by Hu Shih and one other friend.
 Hu's account of it in the newspapers made the couple a model of modern marriage for China's New Culture generation.

 Yang Buwei published How to Cook and Eat in Chinese in 1946, and the book went through many editions.
 Their daughter Rulan wrote the English text and Mr. Chao developmentally edited the text based on Mrs. Chao's developed recipes, as well as her experiences gathering recipes in various areas of China.
 Among the three of them, they coined the terms "pot sticker" and "stir fry" for the book, terms which are now widely accepted, and the recipes popularized various related techniques.
 His presentation of his wife's recipe for "Stirred Eggs" is a classic of American comic writing.

 Both Chao and his wife Yang were known for their good senses of humor, he particularly for his love of subtle jokes and language puns: they published a family history entitled, Life with Chaos: the autobiography of a Chinese family.
 Their first daughter Rulan Chao Pian (1922–2013) was Professor of East Asian Studies and Music at Harvard.
 Their second daughter Nova Chao (1923–2020) was a Harvard-trained chemist, professor at Central South University and member of the Chinese Academy of Engineering.
 Their third daughter Lensey was born in 1929; she is a children's book author and mathematician.

 Late in his life, Chao was invited by Deng Xiaoping to return to China in 1981.
 Previously at the invitation of Premier Zhou Enlai, he and his wife returned to China in 1973 for the first time since the 1940s.
 After his wife died in March 1981 he visited China again between May and June.
 He died in Cambridge, Massachusetts.

+In the 1990s the Yuen Ren Society, an organization to promote Chinese dialect fieldwork, was named after Chao.